 If your orthopaedic injury was caused by an accident that was not your fault, you should consider filing an orthopaedic injury claim for compensation.
 While compensation can’t make up for your pain, suffering, and trauma, it can help ease the financial burden you may have on you and your family.

 Any injury that affects the musculoskeletal system is known as an orthopaedic injury.
 Orthopaedic injuries can be wide ranging and include:

-- Wrist and ankle strains and sprains
+- Wrist injuries such as strains and sprains

 - Broken bones, fractures, and amputations